 Early film studios were located in the Silver Lake area of Los Angeles, then called Edendale, consequently stairway gags were filmed on location using a number of the local Silver Lake stair-streets.
 The locations of all of these stairways are on this Google Map entitled:

 Stairway Art – SoCal Style

 From here down, we show then and now photo comparisons of the stairways, and embedded videos of the films that were shot on these historic stair-streets.

-Cove St Stairway featuring, The Pest – 1922
+Cove St Stairway featured in, The Pest – 1922

 First up is the Cove St Stairway, used in the 1922 silent film, The Pest, starring Stan Laurel before he was paired with Oliver Hardy, portraying the Jimmy character he later formed into the Stanley character he combined with Hardy’s Ollie character to form the Lauren and Hardy duo we know and love.
 The stairway gag in this film is a stop motion slide he used to zip down the 198 steps on the side encasement of the Cove St stairway.
 First is a video we made showing a clip of the Cove St Stairway in “The Pest” from 1922 versus a 10X hyperlapse video shot in June of 2021.